geoburdin/AufenthRAG/Readme.md

 - **Conversation History**: The application maintains a history of the conversation.
 - **Hallucination Check**: Ensures the generated answers are accurate and refines queries if necessary.
 - **Contextual Search**: Uses FAISS to perform similarity searches for better context in responses.
+- **Tracing**: Logs the conversation history and queries for debugging and monitoring.

 1. **Frontend (Streamlit)**